29 Jul 2013 Why Expose to the Right? (Podcast 381)

 See here too how the data on the histogram is mainly in the middle, but with the white bird spiking up the right side of the histogram?
 The data in the middle is what should be the black background, and that should be way over on the left, with the white crane on the right, but not touching the right side of the histogram.
 If you see this in the field, without knowing what you are overexposing, it’s time to pull your exposure back until the histogram is just before or just touching the right side.

-Of course a crane against a blue sky would be a different settings again, and the size of the crane in the shot changes how much exposure compensation we need too, so you end up fighting a losing battle, or bracketing.
+Of course, a crane against a blue sky would be a different setting again, and the size of the crane in the shot changes how much exposure compensation we need too, so you end up fighting a losing battle, or bracketing.
 Unless you are shooting for HDRs, bracketing just shows a lack of understanding on exposure.
 I was initially told this by one of my mentors, a Japanese photographer called Hiroshi Yokoyama, a wonderful elderly gentlemen that used to be an Olympic winter sports photographer, and now lives in Hokkaido fulfilling his life’s work.
 I also heard Ansel Adams say this on a documentary too, so it’s not just me being outspoken here.
 Well, maybe not…

 Why is this Important?